delomast/maxFounderDiversity/README.md

 Algorithm to choose which populations to sample broodstock from and in what proportions to maximize genetic diversity (expected heterozygosity) in the population of offspring given a set of populations that could be sampled from (with known allele frequencies at a common set of loci).

-Developed with the application of creating base populations for aquaculture breeding programs in mind
+Developed with the application of creating base populations for aquaculture breeding programs in mind.

 <details>
 <summary>Motivation</summary>